Home ยป Cookie Recipes ยป Pignoli Cookies

 • Place balls onto baking sheet leaving a bit of room for spreading.

 • Bake for 8-10 minutes, rotating trays to ensure even browning until just beginning to become golden.
 Time take to bake will vary depending on the almond paste used.
-The cookies may take longer.
+The cookies may take longer even up to 20 or 25 minutes.

 • Remove from oven and allow to cool for a couple of minutes until the cookies are firm.
 Then transfer to a wire rack to cool completely.